Updated: Jan. 4, 2014

 - Short bio on every published post for self-promotion (exposure to upwards of 900,000 visits/month)

 - Link to your website on every published post

-- Link to your Twitter or Facebook page on every published post
+- Link to your Twitter and/or Facebook page on every published post

 - I accept (and LOVE) tutorials, product reviews, how-to articles and roundups/lists.